wobba/SearchConfiguration/README.md

 ### Installation SharePoint Online
 The files can be imported as search configurations files.
 For SharePoint Online do this at the tentant level from https://tenant-admin.sharepoint.com/_layouts/15/searchadmin/importsearchconfiguration.aspx?level=tenant

+You can also import config files using the `Set-PnPSearchConfiguration` cmdlet.

 ### Installation SharePoint 2013 - On-premises